andrew-johnson-4/lambda-mountain/README.md

 ## preprocessing, policy definition

 The "string" syntax from the above program needs to be rewritten into a lambda-calculus expression.
+During this step of rewriting, any term that is not reduced to a variable will become an error.
 Grammatical Rewriting is accomplished in the policy definition as follows.

 ```λ☶